fitribibi/web-scraper-tools/README.md

 Web scraping is an activity to extract data information by parsing the html of a web page.
 Three main processes in web scraping are connecting to the target URL, then extracting the data, and storing the output as final steps.

-In this project, I tried to get top 100 mobile phone products from an e-commerce website so I use Selenium for connecting to the target website URL, and then extract the data using Jsoup, and store the data as a CSV file using OpenCSV.
+In this project, I tried to get top 100 mobile phone products from an e-commerce website so I use Selenium for connecting to the target website URL, and then extract the data using Jsoup, and store the data as a CSV file using Jackson Dataformat CSV.

 What I used:
 - Maven